taha-idra/CLI-Toolkit/README.md

 # CLI-Toolkit
 A collection of command-line interface (CLI) utilities written in C++.
-These projects aim to provide practical and efficient solutions for various tasks, emphasizing performance and ease of use.
+These tools aim to provide practical and efficient solutions for various tasks, emphasizing performance and ease of use.

 ## Tools